 Stick to the essentials in tutorials.
 It’s fine to provide guidance for beginners, but education isn’t a substitute for great app design.
 First and foremost, make your app intuitive.
 If too much guidance is needed, revisit the design of your app.

 Get to the action quickly.
 People look to Apple TV for entertainment.
 Avoid showing a splash screen, menus, and instructions that make it take longer to reach content.
 Instead, let people jump right to the action.
-If your app needs tutorials or intro sequences, provide a way to skip them and don't show them to returning users.
+If your app needs tutorials or intro sequences, provide a way to skip them and don't show them to returning viewers.

 Make learning fun and discoverable.
 Learning by doing is a lot more fun and effective than reading a list of instructions.
 Use animation and interactivity to teach gradually and in context.